Some Observations on Copyright Law

 if such finding is made upon consideration of all the above factors.

-The meaning of the words in 17 USC §107, and the relative weight of each
+The meaning of these words in 17 USC § 107, and the relative weight of each

 of the four factors, have been interpreted in a long series of court cases,